Bedsores or Pressure Ulcers & Impact on Quality of Life

 Studies have revealed that bedsores affect the quality of life in about 91% of patients.1 Bedsores affect patients emotionally, mentally, physically, and socially.
 Younger people with bedsores are more likely to have negative emotions related to their ulcers and greater problems with their mobility than older individuals.

 When pressure sores or bedsore is present for 6 months or more, the patient may become pessimistic and depressed.
-This may affect the individual’s compliance to therapy, nutrition, and healing.
+This may affect the individual’s compliance with therapy, nutrition, and healing.

 Patients often become ANGRY and have the question WHY did this happen to me?
 Their anger could be self-directed or directed at the caregivers and family members.
 Patients need hope that the ulcer will heal, the pain, odor, and treatments will end, and that they will eventually regain their former normal lives.